Based in Mount Gilead, Ohio.

 · Weight restrictions apply.

-· Flights are weather dependent.
+· Flights are weather dependent and may be rescheduled.

 Our pilots are professionals with a focus on the satisfaction, comfort, and safety of their passengers.